pistol88/yii2-hospital/README.md

     ],
 ```

-And now you can use a widget at some view:
+Now you can use a widget at some view:

 ```
     <?=\pistol88\hospital\widgets\PacientForm::widget(['pjax' => true]); ?>